1240598Rafa/cogsi2526-1240598-1240601/CA2/Part2/README.md

 “Could not set unknown property ‘sourceCompatibility’” Add id 'java' plugin and use the java { … } block or JavaVersion.VERSION_21.

-Toolchain wants Java 17
-Remove the toolchain block and set Java 21 as above, or install JDK 17.

 HATEOAS classes not found (EntityModel, CollectionModel) Add implementation 'org.springframework.boot:spring-boot-starter-hateoas'.